We are now open with no appointment necessary, except to use a computer! To reserve a computer, call 822-9105.

 How much do you charge for a 3D print?

-We charge 15 cents per meter of plastic.
+We charge 25 cents per hour.
 Before printing, the library will provide an estimated completed cost, which you must agree to before printing.

 How large can my design be?

 Files must be submitted as .stl files.
-We cannot print a file over 6 hours long.
 In regard to proportions, the design must be able to fit on the 3D Printer’s platform, so it must be under 7 inches high and 7 inches wide.